confluentinc/ksql/docs/installation/server-config/security.rst

 Configuring Authorization of KSQL with Kafka ACLs
 -------------------------------------------------

 Kafka clusters can use ACLs to control access to resources.
-Such clusters require each clients to authenticate as a particular user.
+Such clusters require each client to authenticate as a particular user.
 To work with such clusters, KSQL must be configured to :ref:`authenticate with the Kafka cluster <config-security-ssl-sasl>`, and certain ACLs must be defined in the Kafka cluster to allow the user KSQL is authenticating as access to resources.
-The list of ACLs that must be defined depends on whether the KSQL cluster is interactive or non-interactive, and are covered below.
+The list of ACLs that must be defined depends on whether the KSQL cluster is configured for :ref:`interactive <config-security-ksql-acl-interactive>` or :ref:`non-interactive (headless) <config-security-ksql-acl-headless>`.

 This section uses the terminology used by the :ref:`Kafka Authorizer <kafka_authorization>` (``SimpleAclAuthorizer``) to describe the required ACLs.
 Each ACL is made up of these parts: